-Canada geese and brant: Except as subsequently noted, 107-day seasons may be selected with outside dates between the Saturday nearest September 24 (September

-27) and the last Sunday in January (January 25).
-In California, the daily bag limit is 10 Canada geese.
-For brant, California may select a 30-day season.
+Canada geese and brant: Except as subsequently noted, 107-day seasons may be selected with outside dates between the Saturday nearest September 24 (September 21) and January 31.
+In California, Oregon, and Washington, the daily bag limit is 4 Canada geese.
+For brant, the season framework will be determined by the harvest strategy in the management plan for the Pacific Population of Brant, pending results of the 2019 Winter Brant Survey (WBS).
+If the results of the 2019 WBS are not available, results of the most recent WBS will be used.
 Days must be consecutive.
-California may select hunting seasons for up to two zones.
-The daily bag limit is 2 brant and is in addition to other goose limits.
-In California, the brant season must end no later than December 15.
+Washington and California may select hunting seasons for up to two zones.
+The daily bag limit is in addition to other goose limits.
+In Oregon and California, the brant season must end no later than December 15.

-White-fronted geese: Except as subsequently noted, 107-day seasons may be selected with outside dates between the Saturday nearest September 24 (September 27) and March 10.
+White-fronted geese: Except as subsequently noted, 107-day seasons may be selected with outside dates between the Saturday nearest September 24 (September 21) and March 10.
 The daily bag limit is 10.

-Light geese: Except as subsequently noted, 107-day seasons may be selected with outside dates between the Saturday nearest September 24 (September 27) and March 10.
-The basic daily bag limit is 20.
+Light geese: Except as subsequently noted, 107-day seasons may be selected with outside dates between the Saturday nearest September 24 (September 21) and March 10.
+The daily bag limit is 20.